richa-vermaa/Databricks360/walkthroughs/15_dwh_sql_alerts.md

 Databricks SQL Alerts enable the execution of SQL queries, the evaluation of specified conditions, and the dispatch of notifications when those conditions are satisfied.

-For this exercise, we will create a SQL Query and create an alert to evaluate conditions.
-We will also setup a schedule for our alert to be evaluated and send notifications.
+For this exercise, we will create a SQL Query and an alert to evaluate conditions.
+We will also setup a schedule for our alert to be evaluated and send notifications when our criteria is met.

 Because of the nature of our data, we are going to setup a notification if the average tip amount for a day is less then 17%.
 We will hard code a date to see that our query gets triggered.
 Then we will modify it for the schedule.